 Currently, the most common way that carbon taxes are offset is through a process called tax shifting.
 To keep from overly taxing the populous, a carbon tax is coupled with tax cuts in other places like corporate tax or sales and use tax.

 Washington State has proposed such an arrangement.
-If a carbon tax is imposed, they plan use progressive tax shifting to cut sales tax by 1% from 6.5% to 5.5%.
+If a carbon tax is imposed, they plan to use progressive tax shifting to cut the sales tax by 1% from 6.5% to 5.5%.
 1% seems like a small number, but it would save $88,849,890 annually.

 However, tax shifting isn’t the only option.
 Dividends are also a popular option.
 The state government would annually send all residents of that state identical checks drawn from earnings on investments made with the state’s North Slope oil royalties.
-Citizens’ Climate Lobby has been organized around what it calls a carbon fee-and-dividend plan since 2007, and will be releasing a detailed explanation of the plan’s short term financial impact on households this year.
+Citizens’ Climate Lobby has been organized around what it calls a carbon fee-and-dividend plan since 2007 and will be releasing a detailed explanation of the plan’s short-term financial impact on households this year.